 - 1. The maximum square footage figures established in this section may not be achievable on all lots due to existing conditions.
 The Aesthetics Council may at its discretion increase the maximum square footage of individual lots when the building area to lot coverage ratio results in significantly greater open space than average. - 2.
-The maximum square footage that may be added to the total existing enclosed building floor area is 310 square feet. - 3.
-Second floor additions shall not be added to a house that does not already have a second floor. - 4.
-Where additional second floor enclosed building area is permitted, the enclosed area of the second floor addition may not exceed 150 square feet. - 5.
-Additions that significantly decrease existing courtyard areas are highly discouraged and are likely to be disapproved. - 6.
+The maximum square footage that may be added to the total existing enclosed building floor area is 250 square feet. - 3.
+Second floor additions shall not be added to a house that does not already have a second floor - 4.
+Where a second floor addition is permitted, the enclosed area of the second floor addition may not exceed 150 square feet. - 5.
+Additions that significantly decrease existing courtyard areas are highly discouraged and are likely to be disapproved - 6.
 Covered outdoor areas may be converted to enclosed building areas however the square footage of existing covered outdoor areas shall be maintained.
-The conversion of covered outdoor areas shall be approved on a casebycase basis.
+The conversion of covered outdoor areas shall be approved on a casebycase basis. - 7.
+The total building floor area shall not exceed 60% of the lot area.